green-coding-solutions/website/content/case-studies/turbo-boost-and-energy.md

 ## Energy test

+Our test machines are:
-Our test machine is a MacBook Pro 13" 2015 model with a Intel Core i7-5557U CPU @ 3.1 GHz.
+- MacBook Pro 13" 2015 model with a Intel Core i7-5557U CPU @ 3.1 GHz.
+- Quanta Leopard-DDR3
+- Fujitsu TX1330 M3

+Find details about the machines in our [cluster specification](https://docs.green-coding.io/docs/measuring/measurement-cluster/)

-According to `/proc/cpuinfo` this chip has 2 physical cores (found by looking at max. **core id** number) and 4 threads (found by looking at max. **processor** number).
+According to `/proc/cpuinfo` the *MacBook Pro 13" 2015* for instance has a chip with 2 physical cores (found by looking at max. **core id** number) and 4 threads
+(found by looking at max. **processor** number).

 Looking at **flags** we see that **ht** is a feature, which corresponds to Hyper-Threading.